ESPToolKit/esp-logger/README.md

 - Keep `ESPLogger` instances alive for as long as their sync task may run; destroying the object stops the task.
 - When `enableSyncTask` is `false`, remember to call `logger.sync()` yourself or logs will stay buffered forever.
 - `setLogLevel` only affects console output; all logs remain available inside the RAM buffer until purged.
+- Inside `onSync`, the internal buffer has already been cleared—use the static helper overloads that take the `logs` snapshot to count or filter entries.
 - The `onSync` callback runs inside the sync task context—avoid blocking operations.

 ## API Reference